 4. The trip is a “surprise” for someone else

 Yes, some people do genuinely surprise their loved ones with a vacation, but others may use this as an excuse to pull one over on hosts.
 Surprise trips can, unfortunately, fall through at any time.
-So when you’re accepting booking requests, make sure you have the names and contact details for the entire booking party.
-It might also be a good idea to take a deposit or impose a strict cancellation policy to avoid scammers targeting you.
+So, when you’re accepting booking requests, make sure you have the names and contact details for the entire booking party.
+It might also be a good idea to take a security deposit or impose a strict cancelation policy to avoid scammers targeting you.

 5. They don’t want to use your preferred payment method

 You have a booking system on your site for a reason – to take online bookings and accept secure credit card payments.
 Therefore if a potential guest ever offers to pay outside of your website, e.g. by certified check, cashier’s check, bank wire transfer or even in cash upon arrival, alarm bells should ring as these payments won’t be secure or guaranteed.

 Furthermore, if guests ask to pay more than your advertised rate, this should be another warning sign.
 Overpay vacation rental scams have been happening recently, with new hoax guests even using stolen credit cards for these tricks.

 In this type of con, guests will send more money than the booking amount requires, but before you or your bank can realize this, you’ll have received messages from the guest asking for a refund on the overpayment.
 Watch out, because many guests will use the “business traveler” excuse, saying that travel departments have made a mistake, when in reality, the booker is using stolen information to make the payment.

 6. Their inquiry gets your property information wrong

 If you receive an inquiry or booking request from someone who refers to your countryside ranch as a “penthouse apartment”, this should raise a few red flags, too.
 More likely than not, this is a blanket message that they would’ve sent to multiple vacation rental owners, and they’re waiting for just one of them to fall victim to their scam.